 - If you are porting any Toll Free numbers, we also need a completed and signed Letter of Authorization form: RO Toll Free LOA.
 Multiple toll free numbers (if on the same account) can be listed on the same TF LOA form.
 The name and signature on this form should be the authorized contact who registered the number in the first place.

-- If you are porting mobile numbers, then we may need your Account number with your wireless carrier.
+- If you are porting mobile numbers, then we will need your Account number with your wireless carrier.
+Also make sure to reply to the text message confirmation from your wireless carrier within 90 minutes to ensure that your transfer is not rejected.

 - If there are services on the same bill that are dependent on the number being ported but you do not wish for these services to be cancelled, you must contact your existing carrier to have them separated onto a new billing account (e.g. your DSL Internet relies on your main phone line instead of a dry loop).
 Contact us for help with this.

 - We recommend confirming contractual/billing obligations for the numbers being ported with your current service provider prior to number porting.